jholleran/calvingcamerareviews/_posts/2015-08-08-viewing-calving-camera-over-the-internet.markdown

 categories: internet
 ---

 This article describes how to connect and configure a calving camera system up to the Internet.
 There are two main ways to accomplish this; a static IP address, from your ISP, or with a DDNS.
 This article will describe in detail how to setup can configure both of these options.
-The system been used in this article is an IP camera system but a lot of the information is useful for connecting a CCTV camera system up to the Internet.
+The system been described in this article is an IP camera system but a lot of the information is useful for connecting a CCTV camera system up to the Internet.

 ##Static IP Address
 The first option is to get a static IP address of your Internet Service Provider (ISP).
 Usually by default your ISP will assign a dynamic IP address to your Internet connection that can change from time to time.